kwaledesign/Coding-Standards/README.md

 * A module's submodules are child elements of the module and are prefixed with the full name of the module followed by `__` (double underscores).
-This clearly indicates a subcomponents relationship to its module and also prevents the subcomponent's styles from applying outside of the module's scope.
+This clearly indicates a submodule's relationship to its module and also prevents the submodule's styles from applying outside of the module's scope.

-Example:
-    .m-current-events__featured-story {...}

 Submodule Component
 : an element of a submodule

-Example:
-    .m-current-events__featured-story--header {...}
-    .m-current-events__featured-story--body {...}

 #### Modifier